Nexus Concordat. Gold dragon in a hexagonal frame beside the wordmark.

 12 · Problems addressed

 First, cost.
-Major academic medical centers spend $100,000+ annually on standardized-patient actor programs.
-The cost scales linearly with cohort size and training hour.
+Standardized-patient actor programs at major academic medical centers run upward of one hundred thousand dollars annually and scale linearly with cohort size and training hour.

 Third, replay.
-A simulated patient cannot be reset to a specific neurochemical baseline on demand.
-A resident cannot meaningfully practice the same case three times to internalize a decision pattern.
-Longitudinal scenarios across multiple sessions cannot be constructed deterministically.
+A human actor cannot be reset to a specific neurochemical baseline on demand.
+A resident cannot meaningfully practice the same veterans PTSD case three times to internalize dose-response patterns, sleep-disruption cascades, or hypervigilance decay.
+Longitudinal scenarios across multiple sessions are not constructable deterministically.

-We address all three by replacing human standardized patients with software characters whose internal state is biochemically grounded, deterministically replayable, and auditable by signed inference manifest.
-Mayo's faculty curates the canonical patient panels and the encounter library.
-Our engine runs the simulator on top of that curation.
+We address all four by replacing human standardized patients for veterans PTSD training with software characters whose internal state is biochemically grounded (10-dimensional neurochemistry), deterministically replayable, and auditable by signed inference manifest.
+Mayo's psychiatry faculty curates the three canonical veterans PTSD archetypes.
+NN's engine runs the simulator on top of that curation.
+The MVP scope is bounded: veterans PTSD only, three archetypes only, HCP-facing only.

 13 · Roles typically using the solution